 Violations of this policy include, but are not limited to, departmental or University probation, suspension from the team and/or the University; expulsion from the team and/or University.
 In addition, the team may be subject to group discipline that can include, but is not limited to, team probation, cancellation of individual contests, and/or cancellation of the entire season.

-Pitt Center Athletic Training Room Rules and Regulations for Club Sports
+Bobby Valentine Health and Recreation Center Athletic Training Room Rules and Regulations for Club Sports

 The Athletic Training room rules and regulations are as follows for student-athletes, Student Athletic Training Students, and Certified Athletic Trainers.
 These rules and regulations should be followed at all times.
 Any individual in violation of any rule or regulation will be reprimanded on an individual basis through discussion with Coach, Supervisor, Head Athletic Trainer of Club Sports, Varsity Head Athletic Trainer, Associate Head Athletic Trainer, Club Sports Program Director and/or Athletic Administration.